 Mine is similar to this one.
 They are available in different sizes and different configurations.
 Some are fancier than others as well.

 This one was a total game-changer for me with travel and I can’t believe I didn’t think about it earlier.
 I take many of my photos on my phone.
 And, I use my phone for navigation.
 So, partway through my day, I’d either have to run back to my room to recharge, or bring cords to hopefully get to charge at a restaurant.
 Never again with this tool!

 You’ll find options based on the battery size and life, the number of connections, and even some solar-powered options.

 External Hard Drive

-An external hard drive is a great idea to carry with you whenever you have your computer.
+An external hard drive is a great idea to carry whenever you have your computer.
 If there are just certain files you’re concerned with, you can carry a small flash drive.
-However, I want the comfort of an entire system backup in case I were ever to break my laptop on the road or lose it.
+However, I want the comfort of an entire system backup in case I ever break my laptop on the road or lose it.

 Tip: Make sure the external battery and the external hard drive are both compatible with your computer (PC or Mac).

 If the place you’re going to stay at doesn’t offer Wi-Fi, a portable hotspot is a good idea.
-Some work on SIMs and others is through a phone carrier.
-So, give some thought to where you’ll be traveling and what your phone plan offers.
+Some work on SIMs and others are through a phone carrier.
+So, consider where you’ll be traveling and what your phone plan offers.

 Travel routers provide an easy and effective way to connect multiple devices to the internet.
 They offer a stable and secure connection to public networks, reducing your risk of getting hacked.
 And even for private networks, they make adding multiple devices a breeze.